skial/regle/README.md

 Regle currently contains:

 - An [Hashids] port that generates short, unique, non-sequential ids from numbers.
-	+ To access the original `uhx.uid` Hashids implementation add `-D uhx_hashids`.
-The lib `hashids` by @kevinresol has better expanded tests.
-	+ A bytes based implementation, which should be faster, is available via `-D hashids_bytes`.
-Compile `bench.hxml` and run one of the target outputs to see the speed differences.
 - An [Optimus] port that obfuscates ids based on Knuth's multiplicative hashing method.
 - An [Nano ID] port that is a tiny, _platform dependant_ secure, URL friendly, unique string ID generator.
-	+ The [HashLink](https://github.com/HaxeFoundation/hashlink/blob/master/src/std/random.c) & Neko targets uses `Math.random`.
-They pass the flat distribution test, but wont be classed as secure.

 ## Installation

 You need to install the following libraries from HaxeLib and GitHub.

-1. yaml - `haxelib install yaml`
-2. hashids - `haxelib git hashids https://github.com/kevinresol/hashids master src`
+1. hashids - `haxelib git hashids https://github.com/kevinresol/hashids master src`
-3. regle - `haxelib git regle https://github.com/skial/regle master src`
+2. regle - `haxelib git regle https://github.com/skial/regle master src`

 Then in your `.hxml` file, add `-lib regle` and you're set.